 Mollies don’t display any parental instincts, and most will attempt to eat the babies.
 Breeding boxes keep the female contained while the fry slips down through the bottom.

 Healthy adult mollies can give birth to as many as 100 babies at one time!
 You can feed the fry infusoria or powdered fish food.
-Once they get a bit bigger, move onto baby brine shrimp until they can consume standard foods.
+Once they get a bit bigger, move onto baby brine shrimp or crushed flake food until they can consume standard foods.

 Conclusion